 Twitter Facebook

 On the occasion of World Elephant Day, World Animal Protection has urged the Chief Minister of Rajasthan to end elephant rides and retire the elephants to a wildlife friendly sanctuary.
-More than 150 individuals of Rajasthan Road Riders participated in a rally from Amar Jawan Jyoti to Jhala... (more)
+More than 150 individuals of Rajasthan Road Riders participated in a rally from Amar Jawan Jyoti to Jhalana Reser... (more)

 On the occasion of World Elephant Day, World Animal Protection has urged the Chief Minister of Rajasthan to end elephant rides and retire the elephants to a wildlife friendly sanctuary.
-More than 500 individuals participated in a rally to highlight the plight of captive elephants used for r... (more)
+More than 500 individuals participated in a rally to highlight the plight of captive elephants used for rides in ... (more)

 World Animal Protection is concerned to learn the news of the resumption of elephant safaris in Uttarakhand as well as the promotion of elephant rides in West Bengal.
-In the wake of coronavirus, traditional ideas on human animal relationship have changed, including the interactions of human... (more)
+In the wake of coronavirus, traditional ideas on human animal relationship have changed, including the interactions of humans with c... (more)

-On the occasion of World Health Day, World Animal Protection releases its report ‘Global public health cost of AMR (antimicrobial resistance) related to antibiotic use on factory farms’ The report details how 84% of antibiotics administered on factory farms are not used to ... (more)
+On the occasion of World Health Day, World Animal Protection releases its report ‘Global public health cost of AMR (antimicrobial resistance) related to antibiotic use on factory farms’ The report details how 84% of antibiotics administered on factory farms are not used to treat si... (more)

 World Wildlife Day was observed as a reminder and wake up call to protect our wildlife from being exploited and save them from a life of needless cruelty and suffering.
-A series of public awareness activities were organised during the “Rang Rajasthan” event at Jaipur in support ... (more)
+A series of public awareness activities were organised during the “Rang Rajasthan” event at Jaipur in support of &ldqu... (more)

 On the occasion of National Tourism Day as we celebrate our diversity and heritage, World Animal Protection in India urges travel companies and individuals to adapt to responsible travel, free of animal cruelty and suffering.